FlipEnergy/redesigned-garbanzo/README.md

 2. Get the GPG key from me.
 3. Import the GPG key to your keychain using `gpg --import <path/to/key>`
 4. Test that you can access the secrets with `helm secrets view helm_charts/postgresql/secrets.postgres-creds.yaml`.
 You should see yaml printed to stdout.

+## Info Dump

+### postgres
+- deployed via helm using a bitnami chart which already support replication
+- I configured it to use async replication
+- soft antiaffinity between the two postgres pods to try to keep them on separate k8s nodes